Vegan Caramel Recipe

 This caramel is thick enough to spread, thicker than a caramel sauce, and quite similar in taste and texture to condensed milk caramel.
 I think it would taste absolutely delicious spread on top of cakes, as a cupcake filling or mixed into some frosting.

-It’s obviously perfect for filling banoffee pie and millionaire shortbread too, as I mentioned.
+It’s obviously perfect for filling banoffee pie and millionaire’s shortbread too, as I mentioned.
 And if you wanted to get extra fancy, you could even add a pinch of salt to the recipe for vegan salted caramel.
+I’ve also used as the filling for my vegan caramel tart!

 How to make vegan caramel